Common Couples Therapy Questions

 Have questions about what to expect in couples therapy?

-Marriage counseling options
+Couples counseling options

-When starting off, questions to ask may include determining how often to go, where to attend sessions, and what plan the therapist has for you.
+When starting off, couples therapy questions to ask may include determining how often to go, where to attend sessions, and what plan the therapist has for you.
 Many couples may face barriers to treatment, such as scheduling, availability, cost, or availability.
 Although it can be a great resource for some, couples counseling can be expensive, and some therapists in your area may not offer it.
 If you relate, consider online counseling.

 Online counseling can be done from home, and two parties can remotely join from different locations if required.
 This type of counseling is often more convenient for couples because it allows them to schedule sessions when they are available.
 Additionally, online counseling can be cheaper than in-person methods.
 One study found that online counseling was more effective than traditional therapy for couples, and many of the participants found it preferable.